thephez/dash-user-docs/docs/core/ref/core-ref-p2p-network-quorum-messages.md

 The [`qfcommit` message](../ref/core-ref-p2p-network-quorum-messages.md#qfcommit) is used to finalize a <<glossary:Long-Living Masternode Quorum>> setup by aggregating the information necessary to mine the on-chain [QcTx](../ref/core-ref-transactions-special-transactions.md#qctx) special transaction.
 The message contains all the necessary information required to validate the long-living masternode quorum's signing results.

 It is possible to receive multiple valid final commitments for the same DKG session.
 These should only differ in the number of signers, which can be ignored as long as there are at least `quorumThreshold` number of signers.
 The set of valid members for these final commitments should always be the same, as each member only creates a single premature commitment.
 This means that only one set of valid members (and thus only one quorum verification vector and quorum <<glossary:public key>>) can gain a majority.
 If the threshold is not reached, there will be no valid final commitment.

-[block:callout]
-{
-  "type": "info",
-  "title": "Version 2",
+> 📘 Version 2
+>
-  "body": "Dash Core 18.0 updated the `qfcommit` message to support a new message of quorum creation for some quorum types.
-Note the addition of the `quorumIndex` field in version 2 messages."
+> Dash Core 18.0 updated the `qfcommit` message to support a new message of quorum creation for some quorum types.
+Note the addition of the `quorumIndex` field in version 2 messages.
-}
-[/block]

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |
 | 2 | version | uint16_t | Version of the final commitment message